 You may call breaks other names specific to your industry or business.
-To change the names of breaks, click 'Hello, <your name>' in the top right-hand corner of Deputy, then click 'Global Settings'.
+To change the names of breaks, click 'Hello, <your name>' in the top right-hand corner of Deputy, then click 'Business Settings'.

 In the Custom Terms tab, change the text inside the Meal Break and Rest Break boxes.
 Click 'Apply Changes' when you're done.

 This will then change the names displayed while Scheduling.
 In the screenshot below, Meal Breaks and Rest Breaks have been renamed to Food Break and Mandatory Break respectively.